IgorMeloS/OMxPSG-T-Shirt-Classification/README.md

 ## Applications

 Depending on your problem, object detection can be the first step of your task.
-For example, to count the number of vehicles on a road, we first need a model to detect cars and then, a model to track the detected objects and count them.
-I'm looking for a good video, with a static camera to develop some applications, as count the number of detection or measure the speed.
-I hope to submit it as soon as possible.
+For example, to count the number of vehicles on the road, we first need a model to detect cars and then, a model to track the detected objects and count them.
+I'm looking for a good video, with a static camera to develop some applications, as count the number of detection, measure speed and distance.I hope to submit it as soon as possible.